ridi/cms-bootstrap-python/README.md

 # CMS Bootstrap for Python

-A Python example project for CMS-SDK
+A Python example project for CMS-SDK.

+This example uses docker images provided by [cms-docker-compose](https://github.com/ridi/cms-docker-compose).
+Learn more details about the docker images in the link.

 ## Requirements